kojiishi/monitor-input-rs/README.md

     Input Source: Hdmi1
 ```

-Note that a display monitor may be listed twice,
+Note that a display monitor may be listed twice.
-when there are multiple ways to find display monitors,
+This happens when there are multiple ways to find display monitors,
-such as by the OS API and the display driver APIs.
+such as by the OS API and by the display driver APIs.

 ### Set the input source by name
 ```shell-session